[Chadwyck-Healey] 20th century American poems searchable by keyword, first line, author, genre, etc.

 [Chadwyck-Healey] 20th century English poems searchable by keyword, first line, author, genre, etc.

-[Various Publishers] Information about state and local health and human services programs in Texas.
+[Various Publishers] Freely accessible website with information about state and local health and human services programs in Texas.

 [GaleGroup] Covers multiple topics including the hard sciences, medicine, engineering and business.
 Includes the New York Times from 1985 to the present as well as the London Times and Financial Times.
 Covers 1980 to present.